codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotion-scenarios/drag-and-drop.md

 max-width="60%"
 %}

-1. Commit the changes.
+{:start="4"}
-  The Commit Changes page shows the action used for the promotion, the files, and the properties in the files that will be changed.
+1. Click **Commit** to commit the changes.
-  Review the files and properties that will be updated as part of this promotion action.
+  The Commit Changes page displays details about the promotion, including the action used, the files impacted, and the properties being updated.

 {% include
 image.html